0xcert/framework/docs/api/ethereum.md

 All orders can be configured in two ways, specifically with a fixed order and a dynamic order.

-In a fixed order, the Taker of the order (its wallet address) is known, and we want to make an atomic order specifically with the Taker and no-one else.
+In a fixed order, the taker of the order (its wallet address) is known, and we want to make an atomic order specifically with the taker and no-one else.
 For this, we need to set `order.takerId` and all variables that present the receiver or the sender.

 In a dynamic order, we do not care who performs the order as long as they have the assets we specified.
 In this case, we do not set an `order.takerId`.
 Instead, we need to set either the sender or the receiver or both, but we are not allowed to leave those parameters blank - if we do, any function called with this order will throw an error.
-A dynamic order allows any account (wallet) to perform such an order and automatically become its Taker - this will replace every empty parameter with the Taker's address.
+A dynamic order allows any account (wallet) to perform such an order and automatically become its taker - this will replace every empty parameter with the taker's address.

 ::: Warning
-When using dynamic order, you cannot send any of the assets to the zero address (0x000...0), since the zero address is reserved for replacing the order Taker in the smart contract.
+When using dynamic order, you cannot send any of the assets to the zero address (0x000...0), since the zero address is reserved for replacing the order taker in the smart contract.
 :::

 ### Gateway(provider, gatewayConfig)